dnguyen800/dnguyen800.github.io/_posts/2019-04-14-smart-switch.md

 ### What you get with a smart light switch

 <ul class="alt">
-  <li>Gives you the ability to remotely control lights using voice, app, or automation. </li>
+  <li>Gives you the ability to remotely control light fixtures using voice, app, or automation. </li>
   <li>Design automations that control lighting at different brightness levels.
 I set brightness levels to 10% for any automations that run between midnight and sunrise.</li>
   <li>Vacation mode lighting.
 Write an automation that turns the lights on and off to simulate activity.</li>
 </ul>